Harrison Russell

-Henry Harrison Russell (November 27, 1881 – 1968) was an American football, basketball and baseball coach.
+Henry Harrison Russell (November 27, 1881 – 1968) was an American football, basketball, and baseball coach.
 He was the eighth head football coach at Illinois State University in Normal, Illinois, serving from 1912 to 1922 and compiling a record of 15–43–10.

-Russell later taught geography at Clark University and Bloomsburg State Teacher's College.
+Russell later taught geography at Clark University and Bloomsburg State Teachers College.
+He was Clark's men's basketball coach during the 1925–26 season.